 Rev. Marshall Greswold and family

 Rev. Marshall Greswold (1673-1728) inherited the Malvern Hall estate from his brother, Humphrey, in 1712.
-He married his first cousin once removed, Martha Makepeace in 1719, when he was 45 years old and she was 23, and they had seven children (five sons and two daughters).
+He married Martha Makepeace, his first cousin once removed, in 1719, when he was 45 years old and she was 23.
+They had seven children (five sons and two daughters).

 Two of the sons died in infancy.
 The remaining three sons each inherited Malvern Hall in turn before the estate passed to their sister’s son and out of the direct male Greswold line.